 - a registered nursing assistant (or equivalent designation) who has completed an approved medications training program.

-It is recommended that a detailed treatment plan with cost estimates be submitted before private duty nursing services begin, so that you can be advised of any benefit that will be provided.
+Manulife Financial suggests that a detailed treatment plan be submitted with cost estimates before private duty nursing services begin.
+Manulife Financial will advise you of any benefit that will be provided.

 Charges for the following services are not covered: